Top 7 Deep Learning Projects Every Aspiring Data Scientist Should Master

 - Data preprocessing and feature extraction for deep learning tasks.

-- Model evaluation and deployment, which are essential for real-world applications.
 Additionally, you’ll improve your coding, problem-solving, and analytical skills, all of which are highly valuable in a data science career.